e271828e/Flight.jl/prototypes/kernel/NOTES.md

   (`kids/a`, `kids/b`), and the field-name sugar keys on the *field*, so `(children = Relative(2, 1),)` still applies one declaration to every element of a `Group`.
+- **A computed boundary is the authored one.** The assembly whose two boundary declarations are `input_passthrough`/`output_passthrough` calls and the twin that writes both out by hand produce equal declaration tuples, equal root inputs, equal exported faces, equal flat lists and equal trajectories.
+The helper is sugar, and the test is what says so: nothing downstream can tell which of the two it was handed.
+- **The helpers own two refusals and no more.** `except` and `only` together, and a filter naming a face the child does not have (with the child's face list in hand), are the helper's errors, because nothing downstream could name the offender.
+Everything else is left where the rule already lives:
+  `prefix = ""` colliding with a hand-written face is §8.6's face-name uniqueness, and a face both wired and passed through is §6.1's one-producer rule naming `child_connections` and `input_connections` as the two claimants.
+- **`child_path` is a child path, one level, whatever names the child.** A deeper `child_path` meets the same rejection a wiring endpoint does, and a child living in a name-transparent container is addressed by its bare key — the helper never learns which kind of field held it.

 ## Stand-in retirement history